-A student who successfully completes a 42- to 48-semester-credit-hour common core curriculum at a state-assisted institution of higher education in Texas may transfer as "core complete" to UNT Dallas.
+In accordance with the rules mandated by the Texas Legislature, a student who successfully completes a 42- to 48-semester-credit-hour common core curriculum at a state-assisted institution of higher education in Texas may transfer as "core complete" to UNT Dallas.
 The student will receive academic credit for each of the courses transferred.
 The student will need to work with an academic advisor to determine if additional requirements will be necessary to satisfy the 42-hour UNT Dallas core.
-See also the UNT Core Curriculum Transfer Articulation web page at essc.unt.edu/registrar/articulation or UNT's Course Applicability System (CAS) web site at unt.transfer.org for more information.